-4.8 Built-in magic commands
+4.9 Built-in magic commands

 Note: To Jupyter users: Magics are specific to and provided by the IPython kernel.
-Whether magics are available on a kernel is a decision that is made by the kernel developer on a per-kernel basis.
+Whether Magics are available on a kernel is a decision that is made by the kernel developer on a per-kernel basis.
 To work properly, Magics must use a syntax element which is not valid in the underlying language.
-For example, the IPython kernel uses the % syntax element for magics as % is not a valid unary operator in Python.
-While, the syntax element has meaning in other languages.
+For example, the IPython kernel uses the % syntax element for Magics as % is not a valid unary operator in Python.
+However, % might have meaning in other languages.

-Here is the help auto generated from the docstrings of all the available magics function that IPython ships with.
+Here is the help auto-generated from the docstrings of all the available Magics function that IPython ships with.

-You can create an register your own magics with IPython.
-You can find many user defined magics on PyPI.
+You can create an register your own Magics with IPython.
+You can find many user defined Magics on PyPI.
 Feel free to publish your own and use the Framework :: IPython trove classifier.

-4.8.1 Line magics
+4.9.1 Line magics